Data science is one of the fastest-growing jobs in the USA.

 - Here are some key points to keep in mind:

 - Get a bachelor’s degree in data science or computer science.
-Although there is no special degree requirement to become a data scientist, a relevant degree will help your resume stand out in front of the recruiters.
+Although there is no special degree requirement to become a data scientist, a relevant degree will help your data science resume stand out in front of the recruiters.

 - Learn relevant skills such as Python, R, Java, Machine Learning, Tableau, Hadoop, etc.

 - Get an entry-level data scientist job to gain experience.
 It will help you understand the inner workings of the data science field and learn from other professionals.